 Gybing begins with bearing away until the jib hangs lifelessly behind the mainsail which indicates the course is a dead run.
 Luff up slightly with the jib just filling on the same side as the mainsail.
 The point of sailing is called the training run.

-A [ centre-mainsheet system ] requires the helmsman face forwards during the gybe and change hands on the tiller and mainsheet towards the end of the manoeuvre.
+A [ centre-mainsheet system ] requires the helmsman face forwards during the gybe or jibe and change hands on the tiller and mainsheet towards the end of the manoeuvre.
 This forward-facing position enables the helmsman to watch the course and the mainsail.
-When competent in gybing, the helmsman initiates the boom's swing by tugging on the mainsheet when a gybe is pending.
+When competent in gybing, the helmsman initiates the boom's swing by tugging on the mainsheet when a gybe or jibe is pending.

 The common problem with aft mainsheets is that the falls (loops) of the mainsheet catch on the corners of the transom as the boom swings across.
 If this occurs, incorporate a flick of the mainsheet into the gybing sequence when the boom moves toward the centre.
 This flick procedure produces an ‘S’ bend in the sheet lifting it above the corner and requires trial and error to perfect it.